captain-naresh/Dockerize-the-SpringBoot-App/README.md

         docker run -p 8090:8080 <name of docker image>

-  So , when you access you api , it will be OS port iike 8090.
+  So , when you access you parent api , it will be OS port iike 8090.

  9. Test the api after dockezire it -